Chapter 2. PyBoard

 This caveat applies to all devices discussed in this book.

 The PyBoard contains a small filesystem as part of its flash (on-chip) memory.
 It also has an SD card slot with which you can add more available storage.
 If you access the PyBoard as flash storage, you will be able to copy files on and off the board’s filesystem.
-If you create a Python script called main.py on the board’s filesystem, MicroPython will execute this script ...
+If you create a Python script called main.py on the board’s filesystem, MicroPython will execute this script when it ...

 Get Programming with MicroPython now with the O’Reilly learning platform.